jagotu/BACIL/thesis_text/thesis_text.md

 ## Completeness

+NOTE: Volil bych "to keep the work focused" nebo "some area were out of the scope of this work", "not necessary to evaluate the main goal of the thesis" etc.
+Na "lack of time" nebo "time constrains" muze nekdo zareagovat slovy "tak my vam ten cas dame do dalsiho terminu..."
 Due to time constraints, several areas of the standard were ignored.
 The development focused on being able to run simple calculation programs and being able to run benchmarks from [Hagmüller's work](#hagmüllers-work).

 In total, ECMA-335 defines 219 opcodes, consisting of 6 prefixes and 213 instructions.
 Of those, our runtime contains code handling 151 instructions and no prefixes.